I had lunch last week with two friends who opened their own salons last year.

 So you know in what city you’ll open your salon.
 That’s a good start.

 But the area you’ll pick for your salon can make all the difference.
-Here’s what you need to consider when picking the area to start your salon in.
+Here’s what you need to consider when picking the area to start your salon.

 5. Is the area safe and lit up at night?

 You don’t want to spend time worrying about break-ins or sabotage of your salon.
-You also want the salon location to be a safe place for you and your staff to commute to.
+You also want the salon location to be safe for you and your staff to commute to.

 6. Does the area fit with the image of your salon?

-Where your salon is located says a lot about what type of salon it is.
-So you want to make sure the image of the area rimes with the image you want your salon to have.
+Where your salon is located says a lot about its type.
+So you want to make sure the image of the area matches the image you want your salon to have.

 7. How many competitor salons are there in the area?

-Research your competition in the area where you want to open your salon so that the number of salons is not too dense in comparison to the number of inhabitants there.
+Research your competition in the area where you want to open your salon so that the number of salons is not too dense compared to the number of inhabitants there.

-But many salons does not necessarily mean that it’s a bad idea to start there.
-It could also be an indication that the demand is high.
+However, the presence of many salons does not necessarily mean that it’s a bad idea to start there.
+It could also indicate that the demand is high.

-You should also consider the type of salon you want to start and if there are other salons operating in the same niche as you in the area.
+You should also consider the type of salon you want to start and whether other salons in the area operate in the same niche.

 8. Is there adequate parking space in the area?